openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	lincolnCvImageDst.draw (160,20, 120,160);
 }
 ```
 Here's the result.
-Note how the high values have saturated instead of overflowed.
+Note how the high values (light areas) have saturated instead of overflowed.
 ![Numeric overflow](images/image_lightening.png)

 ### Arithmetic with Two Images: Absolute Differencing